heartListeners/heartListener/README.md

 6. Special instructions for the use of third-party products and/or service

-HeartListener may include third-party products and/or services or informationand/or services linked to third parties.
+SleepZ may include third-party products and/or services or informationand/or services linked to third parties.
 Before using the third-party products and/or services, you need to jump to the corresponding applet or third-party page.
 Your use of such third-party services,(including any personal information provided by you to such third party) is subject to the third party's terms of service and privacy policy (but not this policy), and you need to read the terms carefully and decide whether to accept them at your sole discretion.
 Please protect your personal information properly and provide them to others only when necessary.
 This policy only applies to the information collected, stored, used, shared and disclosed by us, but does not apply to the services provided by any third party or the rules governing the use of information third party.
 The third party shall be solely responsible for the behavior of using your information.